Born-Winga/born-winga.github.io/about.md

 ---

 ### **📌 Current Focus**
-- **Building Alternative Financial Score models for the un banked in Kenya at Kamoa** for emerging markets.
+- Building Alternative Financial Score models for the unbanked in Kenya at Kamoa.
 ---

 ### **📬 Let’s Connect!**